Dorothy Edwards (mayor): Municipal politics

 Edwards was a leader of the campaign to allow women to stand for election to the Launceston City Council, a right which was not granted until 1945 by an act of state parliament.
-In 1949, she became the first women to stand for election to the council.
-She was elected with the second-highest number of votes, behind only the incumbent mayor Denham Henty, becoming Tasmania's first female alderman.
+In 1949, she stood for election to the council.
+She was elected with the second-highest number of votes, behind only the incumbent mayor Denham Henty, becoming Launceston's first female alderman.
 She became chairman of the council's finance committee, and in 1954 she became the first woman to preside over a council meeting.
 She served as an alderman for 15 years in total.
+In 2026 Glenorchy City Council discovered that Gladys Boniwell was elected as the first female alderman in 1947, displacing Edwards who had been reported in later years to have been the first woman to stand and also later first elected as alderman in Tasmania.

 In 1955, Edwards was elected as the first female mayor of an Australian city.
 She held office for two terms from December 1955 to December 1957.
 Her achievements in office included "the building of the City Baths at Windmill Hill, flood prevention measures and the opening of a by-products plant for the Killafaddy Abattoirs".